MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgGroupSiteContentTypeColumn.md

 Add a column to a content type\]\[contentType\] in a site, or a list with a request that specifies a \[columnDefinition\]\[columnDefinition\].
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupSiteContentTypeColumn](/powershell/module/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteContentTypeColumn?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)